 The Polish government, led by the ruling Law and Justice (PiS) party, backed the plan to increase the excise tax on alcoholic beverages and tobacco products in November – a move opposed by many in the industry.
 “We are surprised by the scope of the new increase”, reacted at the time Witold Wlodarczyk, head of the Polish Spirits Industry (ZPPPS), who added that they had not been consulted on the matter.

-According to the government’s estimates, the tax rise should add up to 400 million € (1.7 billion zloty) to the state budget in 2020.
+According to the government’s estimates, the new alcohol and tobacco tax rise should add up to 400 million € (1.7 billion zloty) to the state budget in 2020.
 In order to support local fruit production, cider and perry are excluded from the hike.

 According to the World Health Organization, the average Pole consumes around 11.6 liters of pure alcohol per year – one of the highest levels in Europe.